Will getting us autoenrolled in pensions stop us being grumpy old men and women?

-The way our pensions are going most people will end up grumpy old men and women in retirement.
+The way our pensions are going, most people will end up grumpy old men and women in retirement.

-The minimum contribution for employers and employees will be just 1.5% for three years.
+The minimum contribution for employers and employees will be 1.5% for three years.

 Some critics – trade unions and brokers - said that’s a bit of a slow burn if you’re in a hurry to build up your pension.

-The key point here is that this is an optional bonus for workers.
+But the key point here is that this is an optional bonus for workers.
 They can take it, leave it, or increase it.

 When you add on the bonus of tax relief, then you can get an awful lot of bang for your buck when you bump up your pension.